 Output 3.4 will contribute to the achievement of the following UN SDGs: 1 (targets 1.1, 1.2, 1.4, 1.a, 1.b), 2 (target 2.a), 3 (targets 3.8, 3.a, 3.b), 4 (targets 4.1, 4.3, 4.4, 4.5, 4.6, 4.7, 4.a), 5 (targets 5.1, 5.5 ,5.a, 5.b, 5.c), 9 (targets 9.a, 9.b), 12 (target 12.7), 16 (targets 16.7, 16.8, 16.10, 16.b), 17 (targets 17.3, 17.6, 17.7, 17.8, 17.16 and 17.17)

-I

-o
+[USA ADD]Output 3.5

+Enhanced awareness and capability of Member States in the transition from analogue to digital broadcasting and in post-transition activities, and the effectiveness of implementation of prepared guidelines

+Background

+The objective of BDT work in broadcasting is to enable developing countries to achieve smooth migration from analogue to digital broadcasting and to follow the post-transition activities, such as the introduction of new broadcasting services and allocation of the digital dividend.

+Implementation framework

+In particular, activities will be focused on:

+providing assistance on policy and regulatory frameworks for digital terrestrial broadcasting, including frequency planning and optimization of spectrum use; digital broadcasting guidelines and master plans for the transition from analogue to digital broadcasting and new broadcasting services and technologies;

+organizing regional meetings between ITU members on the use of spectrum for broadcasting services and other services.

+Relevant regional initiatives

+The following regional initiatives will contribute to Outcome 3.5, consistent with WTDC Resolution 17 (Rev. Buenos Aires, 2017)